hsaghir/hsaghir.github.io/src/content/posts/2019-08-04-unified-view-graph-traversal.md

     return False
 ```

-For an unweighted grid this also happens to return the shortest path
+For an unweighted grid, the first visit to any node reaches it in the
-(measured in number of steps).
+fewest steps — which is why BFS doubles as a shortest-path algorithm when
+every edge has cost 1.

 ## Dijkstra — pop the cheapest

-Now suppose each cell has a cost — walking through sand costs more than
+Now suppose each cell has a cost — some corridors are gravel, some are
-walking through grass.
+mud, some are water.
 BFS no longer works: the first time we reach a node
 may not be the cheapest way to reach it.

 The fix is one line.
 Replace the FIFO queue with a **min-heap keyed by the